-BEGINNING HOME REPAIRS ST. VINCENT MISSION THE MAYTOWN CENTER are partnering to provide a BEGINNER'S HOME REPAIR CLASS IN OCTOBER Individuals who are 18 years old or older are invited to come learn carpentry, electrical, roofing, and other skills.
+BEGINNING HOME REPAIRS

+ST. VINCENT MISSION and

+THE MAYTOWN CENTER are partnering to provide a BEGINNER'S HOME REPAIR CLASS IN OCTOBER

+Individuals who are 18 years old or older are invited to come learn carpentry, electrical, roofing, and other skills.

-The sessions will be held Monday through Friday, October 19-23, 2009, from 9 a.m. to 5 p.m., at the Maytown Center in Langley, Kentucky.
-Lunch will be provided.
+The sessions will be held Monday through Friday, October 19-23, 2009, from 9 a.m. to 5 p.m., at the Maytown Center in Langley, Kentucky, Lunch will be provided.
 A \$15 registration fee is required to hold your spot.
 Each person who completes all 5 days will receive their registration fee back as well as a "graduation" gift.

-Call Kathy at 606-285-0539 before October 10th to sign up press; or the right of the people to peaceably assemble, and to petition the government for a redress of grievances.
+Call Kathy at 606-285-0539 before October 10th to sign up

 Worth Repeating ...